4 Days in New York City: Detailed Itinerary + Map

 New York City Library.
 Photo: Plan, Ready, Go

-New York Public Library–Stephen A. Schwartzman Building
+New York Public Library–Stephen A. Schwarzman Building

 476 5th Ave | Subway stop: 5 Ave–Bryant Park (7), 42 St–Grand Central Station (4, 5, 6)

-After you get your land legs back following your ascent up the Empire State Building, head up 5th Avenue about 7 blocks (10-minute walk or so) to the New York Public Library’s Stephen A. Schwartzman Building.
+After you get your land legs back following your ascent up the Empire State Building, head up 5th Avenue about 7 blocks (10-minute walk or so) to the New York Public Library’s Stephen A. Schwarzman Building.

+You can enter the building for free, but it is still a functioning library building so please be library quiet.
 This is the classic New York Public Library Building with the lions out front and the beautiful interior.
 There are free exhibits available as well.

 Inside the Grand Central Terminal main hall with sun streaming in through the large windows.